jasdeep06/Udacity-Traffic-Sign-Classifier/readme.md

 | .00004	      			| Speed limit (60km/h)					 				|
 | .00002			    | Turn right ahead     							|

-For the fifth image, the model is pretty sure that this is a stop sign (probability of 0.72), and the image does contain a stop sign.
+For the fifth image, the model is pretty sure that this is a Turn right ahead sign (probability of 0.72), and the image does contain a Turn right ahead.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|